 Let's look briefly at what can help.

 Talking to a counsellor is probably the single most effective form of therapy for depression.
 You can talk to your therapist about anything and be sure that you will be really heard with compassion and understanding.
 Talking can help you feel less isolated and can open up a different perspective.
 A therapist can also suggest ways to break the cycle of worry.
+Cognitive Behavioural Therapy is recommended by the NHS for treating depression, and is very effective for many people.
 Depression and anxiety often come together, and in fact is the most common mental disorder in Britain.
 Therapy can be especially helpful in such situations and I have some advice on anxiety which might be useful.

 Exercise can be helpful.
 Getting outside - especially into sunny or natural spaces -is also good.
 Ecotherapy Research confirms that spending time in nature can be really helpful with depression.
 Try to meet up with friends.
 Getting support from those close to you is really important, so decide to say 'yes' to people.
 It's tempting to make an excuse, but keep that 'yes' in mind.
 Diet is important, so try to eat regularly.
 Fresh fruit and vegetables are particularly helpful as is the omega-3 you get from oily fish or food supplements.
 Depressions can disrupt your sleep, but aim to keep to a healthy sleeping pattern.
 If you find difficulty sleeping, lie down with some relaxing music or a sleep meditation recording.
 Letting yourself relax is healing and you may find that you just drop off to sleep naturally.